Israel - Coral Reef Conservation

 What's Not Included

 Located at the northern tip of the Red Sea in the south of Israel, Eilat also shares borders with Egypt and Jordan.
 The beaches, nightlife, arid climate and desert landscapes make Eilat a very popular destination for domestic and international tourism.
 The Gulf of Eilat is also a major destination for diving and snorkeling due to its fantastic coral reef and marine life.

 About the Project

-Out of 11 kilometers of Eilat beach in Israeli territory, 1,200 meters have been declared a nature reserve.
+Out of the 11 kilometers of Eilat beach that is located within Israeli territory, 1,200 meters have been declared a nature reserve.
 The Coral Beach Reserve was one of the first nature reserves to be declared in Israel.
 The Coral Beach Nature Reserve offers a spectacular combination of coral; creating colorful underwater ‘gardens' with butterfly fish, parrot fish, Julie fish, nocturnal fish and many other species, including sea lilies, giant shells and much more.
-It is one of the most densely populated' coral reefs in the world and the only one in Israel, and you will have the opportunity to help preserve this endangered coral reef.
+It is one of the most densely populated' coral reefs in the world and the only one in Israel.

 Orientation in Jerusalem